[ PDF version (94k) ]

 Once a technology has been standardised, certain choices are no longer made for technological quality.
 Even where a better solution exists that would have the additional value of not violating a potential patent on the standard, an implementor would choose to follow the technologically inferior standard in order to have full access to the market.
 Such a case reverts the initial idea of patenting: The technology is valuable because it is patented, not patented because it is valuable.

 There are also cases where certain standardisation organisations, e.g. the International Organisation for Standardisation (ISO) have a privileged position with governments for procurement decisions.
-Due to patents and insufficient (F)RAND conditions, not all standards privileged in this way can be implemented by all legitimate market participants that should be able to compete in public tenders.
+Due to patents and insufficient (F)RAND conditions, not all standards priviledged in this way can be implemented by all legitimate market participants that should be able to compete in public tenders.

-So through the special privilege for organisations like ISO which accept terms insufficient to guarantee competition, the monopoly right conferred by patents translates into an oligopoly or even a monopoly for public procurement.
+So through the special priviledge for organisations like ISO which accept terms insufficient to guarantee competition, the monopoly right conferred by patents translates into an oligopoly or even a monopoly for public procurement.
 This exclusion of competition from tenders by means of patents on standards is detrimental to the public benefit because it leads to higher prices and consequently higher taxes.

 Remedies for this situation would have to address the way in which governments grant procurement preferences to standards, the way in which patents are handled in standards, the patent system itself, or a combination of all of the above.